Stob Earth Pyramids: Description

 The Stob Earth Pyramids vary in shape from sharp through conical to mushroomlike.
 About half of the formations are crowned by rocks, whose area is sometimes two to three times larger than the cross-section of the pyramid below.
 Their height averages some 6 to 10 m but can reach up to 12 m; the thickness at the base is up to 40 m.
 Most of them are facing in southern direction but there are also a few grouped together on the northern slopes of the ridge overlooking Stob.
 Groups of individual Pyramids have been named the Towers, the Brothers, the Hammers, the Wedding Couple, the Pinnacles, the Samodiva Chimneys, etc.

-They are tourist destination, although not as popular as the much larger Melnik Earth Pyramids.
+They are a tourist destination, although not as popular as the much larger Melnik Earth Pyramids.
 The rock formations are easily accessible via the Struma motorway and the parallel first class I-1 road that form part of European route E79 along the Struma valley.
 The third class III-107 branches from I-1 at the municipal centre Kocherinovo and heads for 7 km to north-east to Stob.

 The Stob Earth Pyramids were declared a natural landmark in 1964 with a total extension of the protected area of 7.4 hectares, or 0.74 km2.